Kwaliteit & beoordeling

 • Market availability: how often does this type appear at auction?

-• Varieties: are there rare mint marks, dates or die varieties that make the coin special?
+• Varieties: are there rare mintmarks, dates or striking errors that make the coin special?

-A 1791 Ducaton or a 1694 Piedfort 3 Guilder is sought after due to its limited mintage and historical significance.
+A Ducaton from 1791 or a Piedfort 3 Guilder from 1694 is sought after due to its limited mintage and historical significance.
 For such pieces, the rarity premium can far exceed the metal value.

-Schulman maintains historical archives and auction records that allow us to compare each coin with known varieties and previous sales results.
+Schulman has access to historical archives and auction data with which we can compare every coin against known varieties and previous sale results.

 What is provenance and why does it increase value?

-Provenance is the documented history of a coin's ownership.
-A notable history can increase value dramatically.
+Provenance is the documented origin of a coin.
+A special history can dramatically increase its value.

-A famous Dutch example is the VOC shipwreck 't Vliegent Hart.
+A well-known Dutch example is VOC shipwreck 't Vliegent Hart.
 In 1980, thousands of gold ducats were recovered from this ship, which sank off the Zeeland coast in 1735.
-The coins were destined for trade in Asia and had lain on the seabed for nearly 250 years.
+The coins were destined for trade in the East Indies and had lain on the seabed for nearly 250 years.

 Other forms of value-enhancing provenance include: